Galitie/async-mobile-client-app/README.md

 ## Optimizations:

 - Media query for the desktop version
-- Look into different login options (currently IP address, but testing indicated that sometimes IP addresses can change)
+- Look into different login auth options (currently IP address, but testing indicated that sometimes IP addresses can change)
 - Building a better foundation for my next project so it's more modular and flexible
+- Before a new project with a team, agreeing on a basic structure to the code and naming conventions